nejohnson2/the-hf-daily-briefer/README.md

 A website that automatically generates daily reports on trending models and datasets from [HuggingFace](https://huggingface.co).
 Each day, a scheduler picks a random trending item, sends its metadata to an LLM, and publishes a grounded summary with 5 project ideas.

-All summaries are derived strictly from HuggingFace metadata — no hallucinated features or capabilities.
+All summaries are derived strictly from HuggingFace metadata and project READMEs — no hallucinated features or capabilities.

 ## How It Works

-1. **Heroku Scheduler** triggers `flask generate-report` once per day
+1. **Heroku Scheduler** triggers `flask generate-report` once per day (midnight UTC)
 2. The command fetches trending models and datasets from the HuggingFace API
 3. Items that have already been featured are filtered out (no duplicates)
-4. A random unused item is selected and its metadata is sent to an Ollama-compatible LLM
+4. A random unused item is selected and its README is fetched from the repo for richer context
+5. The metadata and README are sent to an Ollama-compatible LLM
-5. The LLM generates a title, summary, and 5 project ideas grounded in the metadata
+6. The LLM generates a title, summary, and 5 project ideas grounded in the source material
-6. The report is saved to PostgreSQL and displayed on the website
+7. The report is saved to PostgreSQL and displayed on the website

 ## Tech Stack